Top Maryland Events and Festivals

-Celebrate amazing Fall Foliage with two large parades, concerts, band competitions, art exhibits, fall foliage tours, craft shows and more.
-This annual five-day celebration of autumn takes place in the western Maryland that boasts incredible scenery and nature. .
+Celebrate amazing Fall Foliage with fall foliage tours, and much more.
+This annual multi-day celebration of autumn takes place in western Maryland and boasts incredible scenery and nature.

 Embrace the delights of winter at this seasonal ice sculpture show at the Gaylord National Resort & Convention Center in National Harbor.
 Don't worry, full-length snow coats and blankets are provided to keep you warm and cozy while you marvel at the sculptures.
 The theme of this popular annual event changes every year, but you can count on seeing beloved children’s characters and staples like an ice slide.

 Kwanzaa is celebrated in the United States for seven days, starting December 26 and ending on January 1.
 The Reginald F. Lewis Museum of Maryland African American History and Culture offers a series of Kwanzaa programs including storytelling, crafts and traditional performances.